RatkoFri/first_homework/FirstHomework.md

 - A complete SystemVerilog code for the UART controlled PWM LED system.
 - A testbench for simulating the design.
-- A brief report documenting the design process, challenges faced, and how they were overcome.
+- A brief report documenting the design process.

 ### Milestones

-- Implement the modules: UART Receiver, PWM Generator, UART Transmitter, and Shift Register.
-(40% of the grade))
 - Implement the design without printing messages to the UART terminal.
-(80% of the grade)
+(75% of the grade)
-- Complete the design with UART messages and test it on the FPGA board.
+- Complete the design.
 (100% of the grade)

 ## Resources